+I played this music video to the students as part of a Personal Learning and Thinking Skills lesson.
+(See PLTS Designs blog entries.)
 I asked them to think through where the Personal Learning and Thinking Skills would have been used throughout the creation of this video, from concept through to realisation.
 They came up with some brilliant responses and loved this film, which gave them inspiration for the music videos that they were currently working on themselves.

 TV..sits in the corner of a room and produces pictures and sounds.
 But it's interesting that it can make you laugh, cry, etc. What on TV isn' t a Documentary?
 Sport?
 Adverts?
 Oxfam appeal?
 The News?